Reverse HUD

 transparent OLED

 • The Display: I bought this OLED display from Waveshare.
-I’ve used it in earlier projects, and it’s a handy little component.
+I’ve used it in other projects, and it’s a handy little component.
 It’s only 128x64 and monochrome, but as an OLED the output is super bright and sharp.
 Once you pull the plastic protective film off (and who doesn’t love doing that?), it’s very clear and easy to see through.

 • The Microcontroller: The Seeed Studio XIAO MG24 Sense.
 Tiny but amazing.
 It runs at a mere 78MHz yet did everything I needed with cycles to spare.
-It has a six-axis IMU on board, an analog microphone, and BLE.
+It has a six-axis IMU onboard, an analog microphone, and BLE.
 It even has a DSP and an on-device inference code (basically, accelerated vector math) in case you want to run some very small ML models.
 It’s eleven dollars.
 Eleven dollars.

-enclosure
+3D printed enclosure

 • The Enclosure: Designed in OnShape and printed in PCTG.
 It was the only transparent filament I had on hand, and I wanted this thing to be as see-through as possible.
-But, it’s pretty much the ideal choice, since it’s strong, heat-resistant, and easy to print.
+But, it’s pretty much the ideal choice, since it’s strong, warping-resistant, and easy to print.

 • Everything Else: I used some heat-set inserts and some M3 screws to keep the eyepiece attached to my glasses and stable.
 And, I ran a USB-C cable from the MG24 down the back of my Martian red shirt to a battery in my pocket.
 The MG24 actually has a battery charging circuit, but, I only had a day to do this and I’m terrible at soldering.

-assembly
+reverse HUD assembly

 Code and Functionality